 How to fly with credit card points

-Popular travel credit cards like the American Express Gold, the Chase Sapphire Reserve and the Capital One Venture X reward customers with miles or points when they swipe their cards for day-to-day transactions.
+Popular travel credit cards issued by American Express, Chase or Capital One reward customers with miles or points when they swipe their cards for day-to-day transactions.
 (The three issuers did not accept Money's interview requests for this story.)

 Each of these credit card companies has about a dozen or more airline partnerships that allow customers to turn their rewards into airline miles.